Thank you for joining us in Ithaca for our annual Family Fellows Spring Weekend on March 7-9, 2025.

 Reception for parents, students, and honored guests

 Enjoy an evening of mixing and mingling with other Cornell families, university leaders, faculty, and staff over drinks and light refreshments.
-You’ll hear from Nicki Moore and be treated to Cornell student entertainment from the Big Red Pep Band.
+You’ll hear from Dr. Marla Love and be treated to Cornell student entertainment.
 Your students and honored guests are welcome to join in this fun and lively gathering.

 Location: Park Atrium, Robert A. and Jan M. Beck Center, Statler Hall